LaihoE/tiralabra/README.md

 # Project definition

-This project creates the DEFLATE algorithm in Python.
+This project implements the DEFLATE algorithm in Python.
 Deflate is one of the most used compression algorihms.
 Deflate uses a combination of LZ77-algorithm and Huffman trees to compress data.

 The project will most likely just implement a decoder, if time is left then also an encoder (unlikely).
 The focus of the project is to learn about compression, and so the code will priorite simplicity over performance.